 on Legislation/Regulations and Incentive Mechanism for Soil Environmental Management in China.

-Furthermore, experts from MEP and related institutions are advised on European and German
+Furthermore, experts from MEE and related institutions are advised on European and German

 – EU’s Towards a Thematic Strategy for Soil Protection, Soil Framework Directive and